LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation

-We show the reconstructions of a randomly sampled client with a batch size of 64 on various datasets.
-Figure~\ref{fig:single_client_mnist} shows the MNIST dataset, Figure~\ref{fig:single_client_organamnist} shows the OrganAMNIST dataset, Figure~\ref{fig:single_client_tinyimagenet} shows Tiny Imagenet, and Figure~\ref{fig:single_client_imagenet} shows Imagenet.
+We show reconstructions of a randomly sampled client training on several datasets.
+There are 100 clients in aggregation training with 8 local iterations of mini-batch size 8, $\alpha=1e-4$, and $\textit{CSF}=100$.
+Figure~\ref{fig:single_client_mnist} shows the MNIST dataset, Figure~\ref{fig:single_client_organamnist} shows the OrganAMNIST dataset, Figure~\ref{fig:single_client_tinyimagenet} shows Tiny ImageNet, and Figure~\ref{fig:single_client_imagenet} shows ImageNet.